Q1. WHAT IS TRANCHE 5A?

 Q5.
 IF THE NETWORK COSTS ARE STILL A REGULATED MONOPOLY, IS THERE ANYWAY I CAN SAVE MONEY ON THEM?

 Q6.
-HOW SOON CAN I NEGOTIATE MY NEW RETAIL CONTRACT?
-WHEN CAN MY NEW CONTRACT START?
+WHEN WILL MY NEW CONTRACT START?

 Q8.
 SO IF I DON'T HAVE TO DO ANYTHING, WHY WOULD I BOTHER AT ALL?